Tax Benefits for Small Business Owners

 The cost of the workplace where you conduct your business either if you rent or acquire it, can be deducted as a home office expense.
 Your declarations are considered as final and considered true while filing taxes so it is always a good suggestion to be honest and always have supporting facts in case if you are examined.
 It is considered as a complex deduction, hence IRS gives 2 different ways to get this done, Standard Method and Simplified Method.

-An expense qualifies to be categorized under this head if it requires you to be away from the vicinity of your tax home, usually for longer than 1 work day & requires you to eat, rest and sleep to meet demands of your work while travelling.
-Also this type of travelling has to be business related where you are expected to be involved in only business related activities such as attempts to gather new customers, gain new skills, important conferences etc.
+An expense qualifies to be categorized under this head if it requires you to be away from the vicinity of your tax home, usually for longer than 1 workday & requires you to eat, rest and sleep to meet the demands of your work while travelling.
+Also, this type of travelling has to be business-related where you are expected to be involved in only business-related activities such as attempts to gather new customers, gain new skills, important conferences etc.

 Click Here to see detailed deductions on Travel, Entertainment, Gift, and Car Expenses on IRS’s website.

 Telephone & Internet Charges

 These charges refer to calls made & the internet used for business purposes.
 The common idea is to only declare deduction of the consumption that happens related to business operations, so for example if 40% was used for the business then only 40% of total charges should be claimed for deduction.

 You may or may not have a separate line for your business, in the latter case when you receive your telephone bill each month you can highlight the business calls and file it accordingly.
 Many people carry a cell phone, especially for business calls.
 They can claim the full bill as tax-deductible.
 It is highly advisable to NOT to include your personal usage.